FEBRUARY, 1983

 mixture.

-2. Have test conditions simulated "worst case"
+2. Have test conditions simulated "worst case"production limits?
+A program should be tested,

 for example, under the most challenging conditions